-The second largest of the Spanish Virgin Islands, this somnolent crab-claw-shaped island is renowned for its scintillating beaches, including indisputably Puerto Rico's finest: Playa Flamenco, a popular weekend getaway for locals from the main island, who arrive by ferry from Fajardo.
+The second largest of the Spanish Virgin Islands, this somnolent crab-clawshaped island is renowned for its scintillating beaches, including indisputably Puerto Rico's finest: Playa Flamenco, a popular weekend getaway for locals from the main island, who arrive by ferry from Fajardo.
 The island is indented with pristine, sandy coves where marine turtles come ashore to lay eggs - an annual ritual that also occurs on the unpopulated outlying isles that make up much of Culebra National Wildlife Refuge.
 Culebra's many offshore coral reefs are a delight for snorkelers and divers to explore.

-- Fight the temptation to go hiking off the beaten track and stick to well-trodden trails instead Culebra is littered with unexploded ordinance, courtesy of the US Navy.

-- The Dinghy Dock (787 742 0233) is a good place to mingle with locals and boaters over a cool beer and fresh, delicious seafood.

-- Map Q3-R3
+- The Dinghy Dock (787 742 0233) is a good place to mingle with locals and boaters over a cool beer and fresh. delicious seafood. - Map Q3-R3 - Culebra National Wildlife Refuge: 787 742 0115; open 7am-4pm; www.fws.gov/caribbean/ refuges/culebra

-Culebra National

-Wildlife Refuge: 787 742

-0115; open 7am-4pm;

-www.fws.gov/

-caribbean/refugees/